Jasperabez/TrackerBoi/_posts/2019-10-27-MicroBit-SpaceInvaders.md

 What were your problems and how did i fix the bugs:

  1. As there are 5 scenarios for the player to win,I had to think about how to determining if the player has won.
-For know, I have simply checked the status of the board to all 5 scenarios
+For now, I have simply checked the status of the board for all 5 scenarios.

- 2. To prevent the pointer from going out of list, I simply checked and set a minimum and maximum to the pointer range
+ 2. To prevent the pointer from going out of list, I simply checked and set a minimum and maximum to the pointer range.

 My obstacles:

- 1. Understanding the logic behind the game
+ 1. Understanding the logic behind the game.

 Tips to the aspiring coders out there: